About Parental Allowance

 Eligibility for Parental Allowance

 Your Parental Allowance is based on your Social Security contributions.

-We look back 1 year from the due date of your baby and if you have paid contributions (or had your contributions credited) for that period, you’re likely to be entitled to some or all of the Parental Allowance.
+We look back 1 year from the due date of your baby and if you have paid contributions (or had contributions credited, for example, in the case of compulsory redundancy and some other health benefits.
+Contact the department directly should you need to clarify which other benefits) for that period, you're likely to be entitled to some or all of the Parental Allowance.

 Paying contributions in another country